alitinart/pilot/README.md

 # Pilot

-**Pilot** is a self-hosted, privacy-first coding assistant built as a extension for Visual Studio Code.
-It offers inline code completions and an AI-powered chat interface, helping you write, debug, and understand code faster, all without sending your data to third parties.
+**Pilot** is your self-hosted, privacy-first coding assistant for Visual Studio Code.
+It brings AI-powered chat and inline code completions right into your editor—helping you code, debug, and explore your project faster.
+Best of all, your code stays yours—no data ever leaves your machine.

 # Features

 - ✨ Inline Code Completions
-  Real-time completions tailored to your context using your own self-hosted models.
+  Get real-time suggestions based on your code context, powered by your own models.

 - 💬 Chat with AI
-  A full-featured developer chat assistant inside the activity bar sidebar.
+  Ask questions, get explanations, or debug problems using a smart developer assistant.

 - 📁 Workspace Indexing
-  Index your project to enhance the assistant’s understanding of your codebase.
+  Boost accuracy by indexing your project so the assistant understands your codebase better.

 - 🧠 Customizable System Prompts
-  Fine-tune how Pilot behaves in both inline and chat interactions.
+  Tune how Pilot behaves, both in completions and chat.

 - ⌨️ **Keyboard Shortcuts**